guettli/programming-guidelines/README.md

 I don't see why a special library for creating test data is needed.
 Random data leads to flaky tests.

-If you need some a list of names/addresses/ to fill you database, then you can take data from here: https://github.com/joke2k/faker/tree/master/faker/providers
+If you need some a list of names/addresses/ to fill you database, then I see these options:
-But don't do so in a random way.
-Take the same data each time, so that your script produces reproduciable output.

-If you need four different users for testing some code, then use "Test User 1", "Test User 2", "Test User 3", "Test User 4".
+* Option0: If you users have different roles, use a corresponding name: like "Admin", "Staff", "User", ...
+* Option1: Be creative and/or use names which come to your mind: Bob Geldof, Steve Wonder, Mr. Bean, ...
+* Option2: you can take data from here by hand: https://github.com/joke2k/faker/tree/master/faker/providers
+* Option3: Use the faker library **once** and create some JSON.
+Store this JSON in your code or in an extra file.
+Then uninstall faker.

 This way it is far easier to debug a test which works on your machine, but fails in CI.
 If you use random data, then this is much harder.
 Imagine in CI a mail gets send to only three users, although four users should get an email.
 If you use random data you can't differentiate between the users.
-If you use the above boring naming scheme, then you can distinguish between the users.
-You don't need names like "Alice" or "Bob".
+If you use a predictable naming scheme, then you can distinguish between the users.

 This guideline is about writing tests.
 If you create demo-systems, then it is the same: Don't use random data.
 The output should repeatable.
 Although for a demo-system you usualy want nice names.